Welcome to today's edition of the Rush 24-7 podcast.

 They've been granted a waiver of one year from their mandate to provide insurance.

-Why can't we say we don't want it for a year?
+He say, why can't we, the little guy, why can't we say we don't want it for a year?

-Oh, you can, you have to pay a fine.
+You have to pay a fine.

-That's another we have a school system that's banned all balls.
+That's another, we have a school system that's banned all balls.

-Football, dodgeballs, baseball, softballs, they banned it.
+Football, dodgeballs, baseballs, softballs, they banned it.

 Too dangerous.